FALL 2018 APPLICATION DEADLINE: MARCH 1, 2018

 * Applicants who are considered independent for financial aid purposes should only submit the student 1040 and W-2.
 For information on circumstances that may qualify an applicant as independent for federal financial aid purposes, please click here.

-Documents may be submitted by fax (preferred), email, or paper mail.
+Documents may be submitted by fax (preferred) or paper mail.
 Our contact information is at the bottom of this page.
 Please choose only one method of transmission and ensure the documents are labeled with the student's full legal name and student ID number (sent to the student in the email they received from Undergraduate Admission when they applied for admission).
 We do not recommend you use email to send documents that contain personally identifiable information, such as social security numbers.

 WHAT HAPPENS NEXT

 It bears repeating that SFS does not award merit-based financial aid.
 If you want to get a sense for what types and amount of aid you might receive, we have two calculators available for you to do so.
 They are the MyinTuition Estimator and the Net Price Calculator.
 Both are specifically designed according to our policies regarding the awarding of financial aid and are updated annually each fall.
 These are estimators to guide you in your decisions, but your specific financial aid award will be based upon the materials you provide to SFS.

 Applications are reviewed based upon the date the application is considered complete--the earlier a student submits all application requirements, the earlier that student’s application will be reviewed.
 Because the University meets 100% of a student's demonstrated need, students are not awarded more or "better" financial aid based on the date they apply, provided that both the PROFILE and the FAFSA were submitted by March 1.